samcondon4/PyLabTools/docs/user_guide/configuration.rst

         "params": '(OPTIONAL) set of initial intrument parameter values.'
     }

-| Note that the structure of the SPHERExLabTools (and PyMeasure) instrument repositories is:
+| Note that the structure of the PyLabTools (and PyMeasure) instrument repositories is:

     instruments/
         - manufacturer/
             - instrument_driver.py
                 -InstrumentDriverClass

-| So the 'manufacturer' key in the dictionary above must contain the name of a manufacturer folder within either the PyMeasure or SPHERExLabTools
+| So the 'manufacturer' key in the dictionary above must contain the name of a manufacturer folder within either the PyMeasure or PyLabTools
   instrument repositories.
 Likewise, the 'instrument' key must contain the name of a driver class defined within the specified 'manufacturer' folder.

-| All instrument drivers in SPHERExLabTools and PyMeasure utilize the **PyVisa** libary under-the-hood to handle the low-level instrument communication
+| All instrument drivers in PyLabTools and PyMeasure utilize the **PyVisa** libary under-the-hood to handle the low-level instrument communication
   details.
 For every instrument connected to a computer, PyVisa assigns a unique **Resource Name**.
 The 'resource_name' key must contain a string that matches the pyvisa assigned resource name.
 This value can be determined for a given instrument by executing the following code in a Python interactive
   session: